 You can’t go anywhere nowadays without a pouting pair of lips popping out of a magazine or TV screen, but some look more natural than others.
 So, how do you achieve those understated yet perfectly plump lips, and what should you know before getting lip fillers?
-Here are the 10 things you should be thinking about before booking a lip filler appointment.
+What should you avoid before lip filler?
+How do you prepare for lip fillers?

-Choosing a medically qualified practitioner is super important, regardless of what treatment you are having done, but particularly when a solution is being injected into your body.
 Check out your practitioner's qualifications, experience, reviews and even their lip filler before and after shots to make sure you like their work.
-There have been so many stories recently about botched lip fillers by people who are not qualified.
-So, don’t be tempted by cheap prices at salons; if you’re going to get it done, it needs to be done by a professional.
+There have been so many stories about botched lip fillers by people who are not qualified.
+So, don’t be tempted by cheap prices; if you’re going to get it done, it needs to be done by a professional.
 There’s no hiding behind a trout pout!

-In the past, collagen was the big star of pouty lips.
-But the problem with this is that it’s a permanent solution - which, while that might sound great, is not so cool if you don’t like the final result or you decide later down the line that you don’t want them.
 Instead, hyaluronic acid (HA) is generally used nowadays.
 HA is a naturally occurring substance found in the body that holds up to 1,000 times its weight in water, making it a great plumping agent.
 It’s also temporary, and can be dissolved if needed - which is great in the case of a complication (they can happen but are greatly minimised if you see a medically qualified practitioner who is trained in complications) or if you really don't like the look following your lip augmentation.

 3. How soon do you see lip filler results?

 When you first have lip filler injections, your lips will likely be swollen for around the first 24 hours or so, so your first glance at them won’t reflect how they will eventually look.
 If they do look bigger than expected straight after your treatment, this should go down as the swelling decreases.
-A good practitioner will generally ask you to come back for a post-treatment consultation to see how your lips are doing and to answer any questions or concerns you might have.

 4. Are lip fillers safe?